Hot weather is forecast in England and Wales until at least the end of the day on Saturday 30 May: advice if you are travelling

 Description

 The forecast weather may cause trains to be disrupted.
-Heat can cause overhead lines to expand and sag, line-side fires and also cause rails to buckle.
+Heat can cause overhead lines to expand and sag, line-side fires and also rails to buckle.

 A visual disruption map video is available.